Why it Pays to Understand the Six Stages of Financial Planning

-Whatever dreams your dreaming about your financial future or retirement, now is the time to put them into words.
+Whatever dreams you’re dreaming about your financial future or retirement, now is the time to put them into words.
 Be honest with your planner about what you’re hoping for.
 Depending on your age, you might be working towards goals other than a retirement lifestyle.
 You might want to pay off your home, invest, or go on a family holiday every year.
 You might wish to set up nest eggs for your kids.
-Whichever goals, you’re working towards, this stage is the basis for your future plan.
+Whichever goals you’re working towards, this stage is the basis for your future plan.

-STEP 3 – Assess Your Financial Situation
+Assessing Your Financial Situation

 At this stage, a good financial planner will ask a lot of questions.
 You need to be completely honest, and provide financial documents as needed, all this information will help your planner to establish where you are financially.
 Your planner will take a good look at your position – your assets, liabilities, insurance coverage and investment or tax strategies.

-STEP 4 – Prepare Your Financial Plan
+Preparing Your Financial Plan

 Now, based on the information you gave in steps 2 and 3, your financial planner begins the hard work.
 The result of this step should be your individualised financial plan.
 It should be clear about the goals you wish to achieve.
 It should set out clear steps for you to take.
 It should be easy to follow and understand.
 There will be suggestions for products to invest in and strategies that suit your unique situation.
-There may be suggestions for cost cutting and it may not all be delightful reading.
+There may be suggestions for cost-cutting and it may not all be delightful reading.
 A good planner will not shy away from bad news and they’ll be tough if they need to.
-This is a good point for you to ask lots of questions about your plan, and satisfy yourself that it’s right for you.
+This is a good point for you to ask lots of questions about your plan and satisfy yourself that it’s right for you.

 Make sure you’re comfortable with the plan before you put it into action.
-As part of implementation your financial planner may work with specialist professionals, such as an accountant or legal specialist.
+As part of the implementation, your financial planner may work with specialist professionals, such as an accountant or legal specialist.
 They should advise you about the involvement of other parties and obtain your permission.
 The plan may include investment in a new product or asset you’re unfamiliar with, so ask as many questions as you need to.
 You can request changes until you’re happy with the final plan.
 It shouldn’t be a problem if you’ve chosen the right planner.

 Over time, your circumstances, lifestyle and financial goals will change.
 Family circumstances change, so does your job, and of course, you’re always moving closer to retirement.
-Regular reviews of your financial plan are essential, and a good financial planner will schedule these in regularly, not only to make sure you’re on track, but to adjust the plan as your needs change.
+Regular reviews of your financial plan are essential, and a good financial planner will schedule these in regularly, not only to make sure you’re on track but to adjust the plan as your needs change.